Validating Formal Specifications with LLM-generated Test Cases: Test-driven modeling with Alloy

-Following a test-driven modeling methodology, after specifying test cases we can proceed to the formalization of the assumption in \a{fact} \a{Enrollment}.
+Following a test-driven modeling approach, after specifying test cases we proceed to the formalization of the assumption in \a{fact} \a{Enrollment}.
 Let us suppose a (wrong) attempt at specifying the assumption was the following.
-The dot-join operator (\a{.}) is used to determine the set of courses where \a{p} is enrolled. \begin{alloy} all p : Person | p in Student implies some p.enrolled \end{alloy} The Alloy Analyzer has an option to run all analysis commands in sequence, reporting a summary of the respective results at the end.
+The dot-join operator (\a{.}) is used to determine the set of courses where \a{p} is enrolled in. \begin{alloy} all p : Person | p in Student implies some p.enrolled \end{alloy} The Alloy Analyzer has an option to run all analysis commands in sequence, reporting a summary of the respective results at the end.
 Running our two test cases would immediately report that our negative test case did not fail, contrary to expectation.
-The reason is that our specification is still too permissive, allowing professors (that are not students) to also be enrolled in courses.
+The reason is that this specification still allows professors that are not students to also be enrolled in courses.
 If we change the specification to a correct one, for example by swapping both sides of the \a{implies}, both test cases would have the expected outcome.
 However, the following wrong specification would still pass the two test cases. \begin{alloy} all p: Professor | no p.enrolled \end{alloy} This is the most common wrong specification written by our students for this requirement, because some incorrectly assume that professors cannot be simultaneously students.
-Although a good test suite can help the specifier quickly rule out many wrong specifications, test cases alone are not sufficient for validation, as they can miss subtle errors.
-As such, further validation tasks should be conducted, such as checking expected (even apparently trivial) derived assertions.
+A test suite with diverse test cases is essential to help the specifier quickly rule out many wrong specifications.
+Nonetheless, note that the test-driven modeling approach alone might not be sufficient to ensure proper validation, since it is difficult to devise test cases that catch subtle errors.
+As such, it should be complemented by other validation tasks, such as checking expected (even apparently trivial) derived assertions.